SiG-FSTM/sig-fstm.github.io/_posts/CTF UniKL 2018 Writeup: Nexagate Bounty 2.md

 So, I open the E01 file with `FTK Imager` software which is a computer forensics software made by AccessData, and do a static forensic analysis on that image.

 Then, after a while analysing the image.
 We were manage to found the flag that was hiding in the `UserData` folder (refer image).
-The flag is wrote in an image under that folder.

 The flag is `ctfunikl18{f0r3nsicByMrK@NEXAGATE}`.
 We submit it and we got the extra price for the first team to solve this question.

 ![alt text](https://github.com/fareedfauzi/sig-fstm.github.io/blob/master/assets/img/Screenshot%20(60).png)